pedroth/hyper-match-3d/README.md

 # Quick start

+## Get executable from github releases

+- Download the latest release from [github releases](https://github.com/pedroth/hyper-match-3d/releases)
+- Unzip the file and run the executable for your platform.
+    - Linux: `./hypermatch3d`
+    - Windows: click `hypermatch3d.exe`

+## Run from source
 - Git clone the repo: `git clone git@github.com:pedroth/hyper-match-3d.git`
 - Use `npm` or `bun` to install it: `npm i` or `bun install`.
 - Run it with `node`: `node index.js`